TheSPSDAO/SPS-Validator/README.md

 ### block-hash-stable

 block-hash-stable updates are updates that don't affect the block hash.
-These are normally additional API endpoints or installing script improvements.
+These are normally additional API endpoints or install script improvements.

 - Pull the latest version with `git fetch && git checkout v<version>` *before*.
 - `./run.sh rebuild_service validator` to rebuild the validator with the latest updates.
 This will also start the validator.